Campbell Grayson

-Campbell Grayson (born 4 March 1986 in Auckland, New Zealand) is a retired professional squash player who represented New Zealand.
+Campbell Grayson (born 4 March 1986 in Auckland, New Zealand) is a New Zealand retired professional squash player.
 He reached a career-high world ranking of World No. 24 in February 2020.

 Early life and education

 Grayson first picked up tennis at the age of six, along with golf and cricket.
 From the ages of six to twelve, Grayson was selected to be a part of Auckland's elite tennis junior squad, and went on to win numerous Auckland Championship titles.
 Grayson represented Auckland in tennis at the New Zealand Junior Tennis Nationals in 1996 and made the semi-finals of the U-12 Doubles Event.

 Training at Titirangi Rackets Club, Grayson's first home-club, Grayson's attention shifted to the game of squash, which his father played.
 Grayson picked up the squash racket and converted his attention to squash at eleven years old, after winning his first U-13 New Zealand Nationals title in 1997.

 Grayson attended Kaurilands Primary School, Glen Eden Intermediate School and Avondale College.
 In 2005, Grayson was awarded the NZ Prime Minister's High Performance Scholarship.
 He studied at Unitec Institute of Technology, majoring in Sports Management.
 In 2006, Grayson was awarded the Sportsperson of the Year Award at Unitec, and in 2009, Grayson was awarded Sportsman of the Year by Squash Auckland.